scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The public key needed to verify the CA certificate is in a CP root certificate.
 CA certificates do not bundle the root certificate needed to verify them.
 In order to verify a CA certificate, a pool of root certificates must first be extracted from one or more active TRCs (as described in [](#signing-verifying-cp-messages).

-All constraints described in [](#general-cert-req) also apply to control-plane CA certificates.
+All constraints described previously also apply to control-plane CA certificates.

 The recommended **maximum validity period** of a CP CA certificate is: 11 days.